Brightly coloured cordial is a favourite in many Australian households — particularly the red varieties.

 - Some nylon carpets

 Even when treated promptly, cordial spills can still leave behind residual staining.
-That’s why speed and the right technique matter as soon as a spill occurs.

 Removing Cordial Stains From Carpet: What to Do First